 Marie Lascu is a graduate of NYU’s Moving Image Archiving and Preservation (MIAP) M.A. program.
 She is the Audiovisual Archivist for Crowing Rooster Arts, a non-profit that has spent 20 years documenting the arts and political struggles of Haiti.
 She is a co-founder of Activist Archivists (2011-2015), co-organized the 2015 Personal Digital Archiving Conference hosted by MIAP, and is the 2016 recipient of the Society of American Archivists Spotlight Award.

-Ana Marie is an Assistant Archivist at New York Public Radio, working on a two year NEH Grant to transfer and preserve ~300 hours of WNYC recordings in the Municipal Archives Collection, created between the 1930s and the 1970s.
-Read about some of her findings at wnyc.org.
+Ana Marie is an Archivist at The Museum of Modern Art, New York.
+Before that she completed a two year NEH Grant to transfer and preserve ~300 hours of WNYC recordings in the Municipal Archives Collection, created between the 1930s and the 1970s.
+Read about some of her findings at https://www.wnyc.org/people/ana-marie/.
 Originally from the Austin area, she attended The University of Texas and received a BA in Art History and a MSIS in Information Studies.
-She was also a DJ for KVRX Student Radio, spinning “none of the hits all of the time.”
-After graduation in 2012, Ana crisscrossed the country, first working with art collection records at the Perlman Teaching Museum at Carleton College in Minnesota and then, most recently, in digital asset management at Phoenix Art Museum in Arizona.
+After graduation in 2012, Ana crisscrossed the country, first working with art collection records at the Perlman Teaching Museum at Carleton College in Minnesota and in digital asset management at Phoenix Art Museum in Arizona.